 The lessons of the 2016 elections have also been absorbed by the intelligence community as well, he said.

-“Our adversaries are learning that we are no longer in pattern of just waiting for it, and wondering if the United States is going to [respond],” he said.
+“Our adversaries are learning that we are no longer in a pattern of just waiting for it, and wondering if the United States is going to [respond],” he said.

 Koppel repeatedly challenged Nakasone, asking him, for instance, how long it might take for the N.S.A. to identify the nationalities of people involved in a cyber-attack if it took place in Uruguay, or even Queens.